Tryst (novel): Plot summary

-Sabrina is drawn to a locked room, which belongs to Hillary, the younger son of the owners.
+Sabrina is drawn to a locked room, which belongs to Hilary, the younger son of the owners.
 She gets in, imagining its resident as a friend.

-Hillary works for the Home Office outside England in various clandestine roles.
+Hilary Shenstone works for the Home Office outside England in various clandestine roles.
 On a mission in India, he is shot, his last fervent thought to return to England.
 Which his spirit does, much to his surprise.

-Hillary returns to his home, to find it rented out to strangers.
+Hilary returns to his home, to find it rented out to strangers.
 His spirit is drawn to the daughter, as she becomes closer to him.
 Sabrina's aunt, alarmed by a ghost in the house and the fascination of our heroine with the dead man's room, decides she must remove the girl from the house.